gmarino2048/64bit-os-tutorial/Chapter 1/1.1 - The Magic Number/README.md

 BIOS as the first 512 bytes of each drive.
 This means that we only have 512 bytes to store all our bootloader code!
-Obviously, a modern bootloader is more complex than that, but we'll firgure that out later.
+Obviously, a modern bootloader is more complex than that, but we'll figure that out later.

 ## Building